 It is a life-threatening complication in which the heart may stop beating due to severe arrhythmia.

 Myocarditis is often related to an increased possibility of SCD (sudden cardiac death) in young people.
-The number of myocarditis-related SCD ranges from 1% to 14% in the younger population.
-Know why sudden cardiac arrests happens.
+Know why sudden cardiac arrests happen.

 Alternative Treatment For Myocarditis

-There are various alternative treatment modalities that can help in management of myocarditis or factors affecting it, like stress.
-However, it is always advised to consult your healthcare provider before starting any herbal medication:
+The following alternative treatment modalities can help in management of myocarditis or factors affecting it, like stress:

 There are plenty of benefits of yoga supported by scientific evidence.
 Some of the yogasanas you may perform for stress relief include Savasana, Balasana, Viparita Karani, and Marjaryasana to Bitilasana.